maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests.md

 If the option is a list `[n,m]` then we check the answer has been written to `n` significant figures, with an accuracy of up to `m` places.
 If the answer is too far out then rounding feedback will not be given.
 A common test would be to ask for \([n,n-1]\) to permit the student to enter the last digit incorrectly.

+If the options are of the form `[n,0]` then only the number of significant figures in `sa` will be checked.
+This ignores any numerical accuracy and completely ignores the second argument to the function.
+This test cannot be perfect, since without further information we do not know which digits are significant.
+For example, if we have the digits \(100\) then how many of these are actually significant?
+Just with this information we don't know.

 This test only supports numbers where \(|sa|<10^{22}\).
 Please see the [notes about numerical rounding](../CAS/Numbers.md) for the differences between rounding.
 In `NumSigFigs` the teacher's answer will be rounded to the specified number of significant figures before a comparison is made.

 ### NumDecPlaces ###